In the beginning

 The British and Irish Cup, inaugurated in the 2009-2010 season, was now a major feature of the Pontypridd season.
 The club played 35 games in the five seasons that we carried the Blues regional flag in the competition, and won 23 of them and drew two.
 We got to the quarter-finals four times and to the semi-finals twice.
 The squad was bolstered for these games by many players that we had developed for the region, and also contained some other Blues players who made a significant contribution.
 However, the majority of the players were our own products, and were a credit to valleys rugby.

-The list could go on and on, and all of the superb players who have worn the Pontypridd jersey will live in our memories.
-Although Welsh international players will now rise through the ranks of the regions, we still provide players for Wales Under 20s, and some of our former players now with the regions, such as Dillon Lewis, Cory Hill and Seb Davies have been capped at senior level.
+Although Welsh international players were now coming through the ranks of the regions, we still provide players for Wales Under 20s, and some of our former players now with the regions, such as Dillon Lewis, Cory Hill and Seb Davies have been capped at senior level.